 The protein encoded by this gene interacts with thyroid hormone receptors and contains a jumonji domain.
 It is a candidate histone demethylase and is thought to be a coactivator for key transcription factors.
 It plays a role in the DNA-damage response pathway by demethylating the mediator of DNA damage checkpoint 1 (MDC1) protein, and is required for the survival of acute myeloid leukemia.
 Mutations in this gene are associated with Rett syndrome and intellectual disability.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Dec 2015]

 GeneCards Summary for JMJD1C Gene

 JMJD1C (Jumonji Domain Containing 1C) is a Protein Coding gene.
 Diseases associated with JMJD1C include Central Nervous System Germinoma and Digeorge Syndrome.
-Among its related pathways are Pathways Affected in Adenoid Cystic Carcinoma and Factors involved in megakaryocyte development and platelet production.
+Among its related pathways are Transcriptional misregulation in cancer and Response to elevated platelet cytosolic Ca2+.
 Gene Ontology (GO) annotations related to this gene include thyroid hormone receptor binding and dioxygenase activity.
 An important paralog of this gene is KDM3B.

 UniProtKB/Swiss-Prot Summary for JMJD1C Gene